 That is the fundamental problem with hiring a lawyer for your family law case that does not handle only family law or practices these different areas of law in addition to family law.
 How do you find this out?

-Simple.
+It is simple.
 You ask.

 “Do you only handled family law cases?”